MerveKucukzoroglu/ar-vr-project/README.md

 # Real-Time Face Landmark Detection in the Browser

 This project enables real-time face landmark detection directly in your web browser using the device's camera.
-It's built with HTML, JavaScript, and Google's [MediaPipe Face Mesh](https://google.github.io/mediapipe/solutions/face_mesh.html), allowing users to view facial feature tracking live — no installations or downloads required.
+It's built withpython, and Google's [MediaPipe Face Mesh](https://google.github.io/mediapipe/solutions/face_mesh.html), allowing users to view facial feature tracking live — no installations or downloads required.

 ## 🌟 Features